In a nutshell, what does the HIPAA Breach Notification Rule require?

 A dental practice is "covered" by HIPAA if the practice transmits any health information electronically in connection with a HIPAA "covered transaction."
 An example of a covered transaction is submitting a claim to a dental plan.
 A dental practice is also covered if someone else submits health information electronically on behalf of the practice (for example, a billing firm or clearinghouse).

 A covered dental practice must comply with the HIPAA Privacy, Security and Breach Notification Rules.
 This resource only discusses compliance with the Breach Notification Rule.
-For more information about the other HIPAA rules, see The ADA Practical Guide to HIPAA Compliance Privacy and Security Kit, available through the ADA catalog.
+For more information about the other HIPAA rules, see The ADA Practical Guide to HIPAA Compliance Privacy and Security Kit, available through the ADA Store.

 For more information about whether a practice is a covered entity, see Are You a Covered Entity?
 (PDF) from the Center for Medicare & Medicaid Services.